bugout-dev/mirror/README.md

 ```
 python -m mirror.cli --help

   clone              Clone repos from search api to output dir.
-commits   Read repos json file and upload all commits for that repos one.
+  commits            Read repos json file and upload all commits for that...
-crawl     Processes arguments as parsed from the command line and uses.
+  crawl              Processes arguments as parsed from the command line
+                     and...

+  generate_snippets  Create snippets dataset from cloned repos
-nextid    Prints ID of most recent repository crawled and written to the.
+  nextid             Prints ID of most recent repository crawled and
+                     written...

-sample    Writes repositories sampled from a crawl directory to an output.
+  sample             Writes repositories sampled from a crawl directory to...
   search             Crawl via search api.
-validate  Prints ID of most recent repository crawled and written to the.
+  validate           Prints ID of most recent repository crawled and
+                     written...
 ```

 ### Extract all repos metadata